john-bieren/scriptura/README.md

 ### Usage examples

+Lines wrap based on the width of the terminal window, though that behavior is not reflected here.

 <pre>
 <code>>>> scriptura genesis 12:1
 And the Lord said to Abram: Go forth out of thy country, and from thy kindred, and out of thy father’s house, and come into the land which I shall shew thee.